squaretalent/radiant-autoresize_textarea-extension/README.md

 # radiant autoresize-textarea extension

-a simple radiant extension that provides magical textareas that automatically resizing to fit their contents within the admin interface.
+a simple radiant extension that provides magical textareas that automatically resize to fit their contents within the admin interface.

 ## install instructions